 To check whether the gain in prediction power comes mostly from persistence of violence in conflict affected cells over time, I also compare the performance of the different methods in the prediction of violence onset.
-This is to rule out the concern that all the forecasting gain shown previously could be coming from situations in which conflict cell x month windows are following each other.
-Figure 6a and 6b show performance in prediction of violence onset at local level.
-In Figure 6a, onset is defined as the occurrence of a conflict event after at least 3 months without violence in a given grid cell and in Figure 6b after 6 months.
-They both show that predicting onset as opposed to incidence is harder in general but KDE methods still outperform substantially
+This is to rule out the concern that all the forecasting gain shown previously could be coming from situations in which conflict cell x month windows are following

-23An AUC of 1 means that all conflict windows (space and time) are predicted without raising any false alarms.
-24I also show in appendix Figure A3 that using the number of events in each space-time lag rather than a dummy variable does not improve prediction power of the standard model.
+&lt;sup>23An AUC of 1 means that all conflict windows (space and time) are predicted without raising any false alarms.
+I also show in appendix Figure A4 that using the number of events in each space-time lag rather than a dummy variable does not improve prediction power of the standard model.